ayda-tech/react-share-kit/README.md

 # React-Share-Kit

-React-Share-Kit is a simple and easy-to-use library for adding social media share buttons to your React applications.
+React-Share-Kit is a simple and easy-to-use library for adding social media share buttons to your React & Next applications.
 With React-Share-Kit, you can quickly integrate share buttons for popular social media platforms such as Facebook, Twitter, LinkedIn, and more.

 ## Installation